Forgiveness

 Defining forgiveness as a 'measure of giving away' establishes it as an ontological act that structures the very possibility of relationship.
 It is the necessary counter-gesture to atonement: the 'action to be at one' creating the space where difference can be sustained without conflict.

 When I use the word forgiveness in my work, I mean exactly 'measure of giving away'.
-This enables:
+This definition:- establishes a relational framework by positioning forgiveness as an active offering within a dynamic exchange rather than a passive state;

-- Enables Ontological Space: Creates the necessary room for difference to exist without leading to alienation or estrangement.
+- enables ontological space by creating the necessary room for difference to exist without leading to alienation or estrangement;

-- Completes a Reciprocal Cycle: Functions as the essential counterpart to atonement, allowing a movement toward unity to be fulfilled.
+- completes a reciprocal cycle by functioning as the essential counterpart to atonement which allows a movement toward unity to be fulfilled;

-- Transforms the Affect of Difference: Allows the condition of being apart to be borne with dignity rather than as a source of unease.
+- transforms the affect of difference by allowing the condition of being apart to be borne with dignity rather than as a source of unease;

-- Prevents Relational Absorption: By giving away claims, it prevents efforts at unity from becoming coercive or annihilating of otherness.
+- prevents relational absorption by giving away claims which prevents efforts at unity from becoming coercive or annihilating of otherness;

-- Generates Conditions for Plurality: Makes fruitful multiplicity possible by releasing the need to control or conform the other.
+- generates conditions for plurality by making fruitful multiplicity possible through releasing the need to control or conform the other;

-- Grounds Release in Intentionality: Framing it as a 'measure' implies a conscious, deliberate act, not an automatic or trivial response.
+- grounds release in intentionality by framing it as a 'measure' which implies a conscious and deliberate act and not an automatic or trivial response;

-- Minimizes Existential Unease: By structuring the release of retribution, it directly reduces the friction (dukkha) inherent in bearing difference.
+- minimizes existential unease by structuring the release of retribution which directly reduces the friction or dukkha inherent in bearing difference;

-- Affirms the Other's Autonomy: The act of giving away specifically acknowledges and respects the independent being of the other.
+- affirms the other's autonomy through the act of giving away which specifically acknowledges and respects the independent being of the other;

-- Completes the Cause-and-Effect of Salvation: Provides the necessary affect for atonement to realize its purpose within relational harmony.
+- completes the cause-and-effect of salvation by providing the necessary affect for atonement to realize its purpose within relational harmony.

 Sources